ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshInterface.md

 `TX_SUCCESS`|MAC TX complete MAC will make a decision to enter a wait ack or TX Done state.
 `TX_FAIL`|The link TX process fails.
 `CCA_FAIL`|RF link CCA process fails.
+`PHY_LINK_CCA_PREPARE`|Using this parameter driver requests permission for transmission from MAC.
+Sending is allowed if MAC returns zero.
+Driver must call this only when driver extension is supported.

 ### PHY interface control types